 Oil rigs working in colder seas feature Ice wall teeth that are used to reduce risk of passing icebergs to the rig.
 An ice wall can be found below the platform and this helps reduce the impact of iceberg hits and minimize shock over the entire oil rig platform structure.

-If you have any questions on Oil rig job Equipment or about other employment in the industry, simply fill in the form on the right and click on the 'Submit' button.
+If you have any questions on Oil rig job Equipment or about other employment in the industry, simply Fill in the form above and click on the 'Submit' button.

 Fill in the form to get started.